s0undt3ch/refine/README.md

 ### Focus on Developer Productivity

-By reducing the need for multiple executions, `recode` enhances developer workflows, especially in CI/CD pipelines or batch processing.
+By reducing the need for multiple executions, `refine` enhances developer workflows, especially in CI/CD pipelines or batch processing.